isabella232/advertising-cloud.en/help/dsp/planning/targeting/factual-geo-targeting.md

 * The “real-time segment name” is not assigned.
 You can choose the naming convention but best to keep it consistent with the “Design Name” in the Factual UI.
 * As you can see in`**Screenshot C**, `you can have multiple targeting codes for each Design ID.
 Each targeting code needs to be imported separately.
 * If provided directly from the Factual team they should specify the “Factual Proximity Design ID” and “Factual Proximity Targeting Code”.
-1. Once you have imported all designs you would like to target, check the ones you would like to utilize for the placement as seen below.`**
+1. Once you have imported all designs you would like to target, check the ones you would like to use for the placement as seen below.`**

 Screenshot E